nuk/GildedRose-Kata/README.md

 B-1-0
 ======

-Your Task, for now is to read this code and try to understand what if wants to accomplish.
+Your Task, for now is to read this code and try to understand what it wants to accomplish.

 Simple right?
 You have 5 minutes to do that.
 So hurry up!